-On average, considering all types of implant, they last between 10 and 25 years.
-Within that range, some may need replacement sooner, and some will last far longer; many indeed, for a lifetime.
+On average, considering all types of implants, they last between 10 and 25 years.
+Within that range, some may need replacement sooner, and some will last far longer; indeed, many may last for a lifetime.
 Another statistic: It’s reported that in the modern type of silicone gel implant, less than 3% of implants will “fail,” as in rupture or deflation.

 What causes implants to “fail”?

 There are a number of reasons that a breast implant, whether cosmetic or reconstructive, will fail.
 Usually, the causes are direct trauma and normal wear or strain on the implant over time.
 These factors can result in leakage or rupture.
 Whether a breast implant is filled with saline (saltwater solution) or silicone, the outer shell is made of a strong form of silicone.
 Although made to withstand extreme pressure and heat, the outer shell can sometimes break or become punctured.